 Can I accept it and choose peace?

 There is something divine about acceptance.
 Accepting others as they are, immediately infuses peace in every atom of your existence.
-Non-acceptance is synonymous to resistance, it requires challenging, it is comparable to swimming against the flow, it is always harder.
+Non-acceptance is synonymous to resistance, it requires challenging it, it is comparable to swimming against the flow, it is always harder.

 Think of two different people, it is spring and flowers are in full bloom.
 One’s body accepts pollen and he remains healthy.
-Other person’s body rejects it as foreign matter, it tries to fight with it, as a result, mucus formation takes place and he suffers from hay fever and the rest.
-Similarly, you need a fighting system, a coping mechanism only when you cannot accept.
+Another person’s body rejects it as foreign matter, it tries to fight with it, as a result, mucus formation takes place and he suffers from hay fever and the rest.
+Similarly, you need a fighting system, a coping mechanism only when you cannot accept it.
 There is no reaction if there is no resistance.

 For as long as you are dependent on others to make you feel good, to make you happy, or to be happy, they will continue to mold, affect, and dictate your state of happiness.
 It is important to differentiate between accepting people versus circumstances though.
 You cannot change people but their existence or absence in your life can change your circumstances.